Canada needs more democratic debate about future of China relations, experts say

-Canada is entering a brave new front in its relations with China, starting with a Canada-China foreign investment agreement pending domestic approval.
-Experts call for more democratic debate on the agreement, and the future of Chinese investment in Canada's natural resources.
+Canada is entering new territory in its relations with China, starting with a Canada-China foreign investment agreement, which is pending domestic approval.
+Experts call for more democratic debate on the agreement, and the future of Chinese investment in Canada's natural resources hangs in the balance.

-Expert opinions on whether or not the Canada-China investor protection and promotion agreement was a good deal for Canada range from alarm to moderate apprehension.
+Expert opinions on whether or not the Canada-China investor protection and promotion agreement was a good deal for Canada range from moderate apprehension to alarm.
 But the one point on which almost all can agree upon is the need for the federal government to acknowledge and discuss Canadians' growing anxiety about Chinese ownership of Canada's natural resources.

-The CNOOC $15.1-billion U.S. bid will be the largest Chinese state-owned enterprise (SOE) takeover of a Canadian natural resource firm in history, and will have implications for both countries' foreign and domestic policies.
+The CNOOC US$15.1-billion bid will be the largest Chinese state-owned enterprise (SOE) takeover of a Canadian natural resource firm in history, and will have implications for both countries' foreign and domestic policies.

 Evans said Canadians need to question what the scope and direction of its economic and trade relationship with China will be.